daniel-guggenheim/celebrity-sponsor/README.md

 ## Architecture design

-### Matching requirements
+### Main requirements
-The main problem that needs to be solved, is how to match the workers (web celebrities) and the companies.
+The main problem that needs to be solved, is how to *match* the workers (web celebrities) and the companies.
 Looking at the goals of each actor, we have that:

 1. The companies want to:
     1. Maximize their positive visibility.